 Explore the Phlebotomy Program

 Phlebotomists are medical professionals who draw blood from patients for various lab tests and procedures.
 This one-semester program of study prepares the student for employment as an entry-level Phlebotomist by teaching them the techniques and theory needed to successfully take and pass the national certification exam and enter the health care field.

 The Phlebotomy Program is a 16-week course of study.
-A 6-week minimester course with lab is taught on both the Cocoa Campus & Titusville Campus, and is followed by a 10-week supervised hospital experience consisting of 105 hours (Cocoa or Titusville).
-The program currently is not offered in the summer.
+A 6-week minimester course with lab is taught on campus, and is followed by a 10-week supervised 105-hour hospital experience.
+The program currently is offered in the Spring and Fall terms.
 Upon completion of the program, students are eligible to take a national certification exam (State of FL certification not required).
 Students must be 18 years of age to be accepted into the Phlebotomy Program.

 - June 1st to start in Fall (August)

 - November 1st to start in Spring (January)

 All applicants must attend a Phlebotomy Orientation.
 Please see the information box on this page for orientation dates.

 IMPORTANT NOTE: During the Phlebotomy class on campus, students will be doing venipuncture on each other!

 You must attend an orientation to be considered for program acceptance.
 Orientations are hosted only at the COCOA CAMPUS, and are on a walk-in basis (no invitation/appointment required).

 Orientation: Wed., May 3